Puppet-Finland/podman-builder/README.md

     ./build.sh -p <build-directory> -o <distro> -c

+Alternatively you can set a project to be a container-only project by adding `CONTAINER_ONLY=yes` to its *build-defaults.env*.

 This can be useful when building container images instead of applications.

 Build artefacts can be located from